ThisIsIsaac/Nvidia_GTC2020_Tutorial_Material/README.md

 # Tacotron2 MPS Test Instructions

-0. Turn NVIDIA MPS on.
+0. Turn CUDA MPS on.

 1. Run the docker container with `-it` flag. (interactive shell)